Best Auto Repair Financing: Fix Your Car Fast

 Offer collateral

-Secured loans need collateral and are generaly easier to qualify for.
+Secured loans need collateral and are generally easier to qualify for.
 Lenders probably won’t accept your broken-down car as collateral due to its reduced value.
-But Best Egg lets you use your home’s fixtures, and banks or credit unions might let you borrow against your savings.
+But some lenders — like Best Egg and Upgrade — let you use your home’s fixtures.
+Banks or credit unions might let you borrow against your savings.

 Use a loan marketplace